 Where We Serve in Costa Rica

-ISL works with Costa Rican and Nicaraguan populations in a variety of communities and organizations in Costa Rica, from rural communities without easy access to urban conveniences to urban “precarios” where homes are constructed with non-permanent materials, nursing homes, homes for disabled persons abandoned by family, and wildlife and environmental conservation centers.
+ISL works with Costa Rican and Nicaraguan populations in a variety of communities and organizations in Costa Rica.
+ISL serves rural communities without easy access to urban conveniences and urban “precarios”, where homes are constructed with non-permanent materials.
+We also serve in nursing homes, homes for disabled persons abandoned by their families, and with wildlife and environmental conservation centers.

 ISL works in all seven provinces of Costa Rica.
-Many of our partner communities and organizations are located in the Great Metropolitan Area (GAM) in the capitals of Cartago, San Jose, Heredia, and Alajuela.
-Our Hike for Humanity program has been successful in bringing healthcare services to indigenous areas in the provinces of Puntarenas and Limón.
+Many of our partner communities and organizations are located in the Great Metropolitan Areas (GAMs) in the capitals of Cartago, San Jose, Heredia, and Alajuela.
+Our Hike for Humanity program has been successful in bringing healthcare services to indigenous people in the provinces of Puntarenas and Limón.

 The Need in Costa Rica

-Costa Rica has a social security system that, unfortunately, is oversaturated and only covers public and private sector employees and self-employed people that contribute most directly to the economy.
+Costa Rica has a social security system that, unfortunately, is over-saturated and that covers only public and private sector employees and self-employed people who contribute the most to the economy.
 The unemployment rate is very high with a large population of immigrants living in poverty.

 “My ISL trip to Costa Rica was a truly life-changing experience.
 Being able to learn about a country and their poorer areas is eye-opening and makes you truly appreciate what you have.
 By working with the wonderful communities, not only was I able to assist in providing medical care but was able to meet some amazing people.
 Part of my heart has been left in Costa Rica, and I will always fondly remember my time there.
 I am so grateful to ISL for providing me with this opportunity.”— Kelly H., Indiana University